bbauska/zombiePolitics/README.md

 a projection of their own politics than a serious critique of health care reform leg­ islation.
-Despite a change in U.S. political leadership, these forces, if left unchecked, will continue to promote and fight for a transformation of democratic governance and citizenship until they are both completely destroyed.
+Despite a change in U.S. political leadership, these forces, if left unchecked, will continue to promote and fight for a transformation of democratic governance and citizenship until they are both completely destroyed.</p>

-As democracy is increasingly reduced to an empty shell and the rise of a cor­ porate and punishing state looms heavily on the twenty-first-century horizon, the market-driven principles of deregulation, radical individualism, and privatization penetrate all aspects of daily life.
+<p>As democracy is increasingly reduced to an empty shell and the rise of a cor­
+porate and punishing state looms heavily on the twenty-first-century horizon, the market-driven principles of deregulation, radical individualism, and privatization penetrate all aspects of daily life.
 Such market-driven values and their accompany­